Complete Guide

 Total Debt Burden

-Make sure that the total amount of your EMIs (personal, home, and auto) does not exceed 40–50% of your net income.
+Ensure that your EMIs (personal, home and auto) do not more than 40-50 percent of your net income.

 3